PouyaPouryaie/gitdemo/readme3.md

     5- if you want send tag to remote repo git push origin tagName
         git push --tags (send all tags)

+    6- if you want Edit tag in remote repo git push --force origin tagName

 # clone